Azure-Samples/azureai-samples/scenarios/evaluate/evaluate_remotely/README.md

 description: Evaluating remotely
 ---

-## Evaluating qualitative metrics
+## Evaluating in the cloud

 ### Overview

-This tutorial provides a step-by-step guide on how to evaluate LLMs remotely using a triggered evaluation.
+This tutorial provides a step-by-step guide on how to evaluate generative AI or LLMs remotely using a triggered evaluation.

 ### Objective